snowplow/snowplowanalytics.com/_posts/2017-05-24-dataflow-runner-0.3.0-released.md

 <h2 id="locks">1.
 Preventing overlapping job runs through locks</h2>

 This release introduces a mechanism to prevent two jobs from running at the same time.
-This is great if you have for example an ETL process which needs to run as a singleton, or you have multiple jobs which each need exclusive access to the same database.
+This is great if you have for example an ETL process that needs to run as a singleton, or you have multiple jobs that each need exclusive access to the same database.

 With this feature, Dataflow Runner will acquire a lock before starting the job.
 Its release will happen when:

-- the job is done with the `--softLock` flag
+- the job has terminated (whether successfully or with failure) with the `--softLock` flag
-- the job has succeeded with the `--lock` flag
+- the job has succeeded with the `--lock` flag ("hard lock")

 As the above implies, if a job were to fail and the `--lock` flag was used, manual cleaning of the lock will be required.